MemberPress Integration

 This allows you to have different products in your account that add customers to different membership sites and services you may use.

-If you have multiple pricing/product options set up, then you can also choose to apply the customer to the same level for all pricing options, or set different levels for different options.
+If you have multiple pricing/product options set up, then you can also choose to apply the customer to the same level for the pricing option they purchase , or set different levels for different options.

-If you have a bump product enabled on your checkout, then you will also have the option to set what level you wish to apply to the customer should they purchase the bump offer.
+If you have one or more bump products enabled on your checkout, then you will also have the option to set what level you wish to apply to the customer should they purchase the bump offer.

 How do customers get their login details?

-If the customer already has an account on your site under that email address, their new membership levels will simply be added to their existing account.
+If the customer already has an account on your site under that email address, their new membership levels will simply be added to their existing account and they can follow the normal customer login flow.

 New users are sent an email with access information (which can typically be modified within your membership platform settings in their system).